freddymuleya16/miggle/README.md

    npm install
    ```

-3. Set up Firestore:
+3. Set up Firebase:
-   - Create a Firestore project on the [Firebase Console](https://console.firebase.google.com/).
+   - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).
    - Obtain the Firebase configuration and update it in your project.

 4. Set up environment variables:
-   - Create a `.env` file in the root directory.
+   - Create a `.env.local` file in the root directory.
    - Add the following variables and replace the values with your Firebase configuration:
      ```dotenv
      NEXT_PUBLIC_FIREBASE_API_KEY=your-api-key